paulejarvis/Playbook/Demo/Queries/Example Queries and Screenshots.md

 ## Compliance

-* Return all processes that are regulated and how much time each step takes and who owns the steps in the workflow
+* Return all processes that are regulated, how much time each step takes, and who owns the steps in the workflow

 ```Cypher
 MATCH (People)-[:RESPONSIBLE]->(Process)